134N3P Charger-Discharger

 Compact Charge/Discharge Solution for Single Li-Ion Cells and 5V USB Output

-The 134N3P is an excellent solution to add battery power to portable devices (like microcontroller projects): it supports LiIon/LiPo batteries and can both charge them as well as boost the battery voltage to a stable 5V USB output.
+The 134N3P is an excellent solution to build small power banks or add battery power to portable devices (like microcontroller projects): it supports LiIon/LiPo batteries and can both charge them as well as boost the battery voltage to a stable 5V USB output.

 134N3P refers to both a power management chip and the breakout board that is using it.
-There is no dedicated *134N3P datasheet available, nor can you order this chip separately.
-The chip on the board has no markings.
+While there is no datasheet available for the 134N3P, many clones use similar power management chips like the HT4928S.
+Often, chips with no markings at all are found.

 Overview